John-Hatton/AbstractGeometryTest/README.md

 A test of abstract classes, abstract methods, and so on.

+***TO RUN:
+open Launcher.java in an IDE or in a terminal, and run the program. :D

 In this particular demonstration, I'm working on Abstract Classes.
 This example comes from Pearson's Introduction to Java Programming and Data Structures, 12e by Y. Daniel Liang.